FunnyPhantom/RC-DO-MP/todos-api/README.md

 # todos-api

 This service is written in NodeJS, it provides CRUD operations over TODO entries.
 It keeps all the data in memory.
-CREATE and DELETE operations are logged by sending appropriate message to a Redis queue.
-The messages are then processed by `log-message-processor`.

 Following API endpoints are exposed: